calliope-project/calliope/doc/user/installation.rst

     $ conda create -c conda-forge -n calliope calliope

+This will install calliope with the latest Python version that we undertake cross-platform tests for: v3.9.
+We also test with Python versions 3.7 and 3.8 on Linux and installing with these versions is possible on all operating systems.

 To use Calliope, you need to activate the ``calliope`` environment each time

   .. code-block:: fishshell